Olaf2K/ALT_caller_for_pilon/README.md

     [-l] "Working dir"

-After the scripts are done running, run fuse.bash
+3) After the scripts are done running, double check if the individual files created are your expected output and if so, run fuse.bash

 ### 2) Example